Great Dane puppies grow extremely fast. Choosing the right Great Dane puppy food is key!

 What is the Best Protein Level for Great Dane puppy food?

 Many people believe that protein is the most important thing to look at.
-This is fairly dated information.
+This is fairly dated information, based again on old observations.
+Some people believe you should keep protein levels less than 24%.

 Here are other considerations: